-In this blog post I’m going to share with you the 3 big issues when extending the ground floor in a terraced house and more importantly what you can do about them.
+In this blog post I’m going to share with you the 3 big issues when extending the ground floor in a typical UK house and more importantly what you can do about them.

-Extending a ground floor in a terraced house is a great way to get a tonne of extra space especially for open plan kitchen/dining rooms.
+Extending a ground floor is a great way to get a tonne of extra space especially for open plan kitchen/dining rooms.

 However it’s not as simple as just adding some more room to back of the house.

-There are 3 important considerations to make and they are things that won’t be apparent especially if you’ve never built one before and they all specifically apply to terraced houses.
+There are 3 important considerations to make and they are things that won’t be apparent especially if you’ve never built one before and they all specifically apply to UK houses.

 In other words they’re the difference between a good extension and a world class extension or the difference between Betamax and VHS…